Discounted Vermont Bike Tours for 2019!

 For SEVEN WEEKS in the spring and early summer, we are offering our most popular tour, the four-night “Vermont Classic” at a discount exceeding 20% off our published rate.
 Beat the heat and enjoy some of Vermont’s forty shades of green as you pedal safe, scenic, well-vetted routes between some of its classic country inns.
 Read on for dates, inns, meals, routing, and other details.
 For a video of the cycling experience, please click here.

-- Sunday: Arrive at The Brandon Inn for afternoon check-in, and we’ll give you an in-person overview of the maps and routes for your tour.
+- Sunday: Arrive at The Brandon Inn for afternoon check-in, and preview the maps and routes for your tour.
 These are well-vetted, paved back roads that have been enjoyed by our clients for safety and scenery for more than forty years.
 Tonight is on bed-and-breakfast plan; one of the top restaurants in Vermont, and two others offering simpler fare are within a five minute walk of your inn, in a vibrant village with 250 buildings listed on the National Historic Register.
 Overnight and breakfast at the inn, the 39-guestroom landmark of the Art & Soul village of Vermont, presided over by a delightful international couple who have called this their home and business for nearly 30 years.

 - Tuesday: Start over some hills, and then zigzag around prime farmland of the Otter Creek, optionally visiting the state Morgan Horse Farm for a tour of its very pretty grounds, and pedaling into Middlebury through the only two-lane covered bridge in Vermont.
 Door-to-door distances (paved) are 15, 18, 27, 35, or 49 miles, with possibilities up to 62.
 The 35 mile and longer routes visit the tiny boutique “city” of Vergennes mid-trip.
 Dinner tonight in this vibrant shire town is on your own / off package / out of pocket as the inn’s in-house restaurant is not open for dinner on [Mondays or] Tuesdays.
 Innkeepers will assist with restaurant recommendations and reservations; all the village eateries are within an easy sidewalk stroll of the inn.
 Overnight and breakfast are at the Swift House, a Select Registry listed former Vermont governor’s restored family manse in this cosmopolitan college village.